Need to revamp your sleep schedule? Take part in Sleep Awareness Week with this seven day plan for better slumber.

 Many parents know that a set routine is helpful for getting kids to settle down for bed, but having a pre-sleep ritual also helps us adults (particularly middle-age and younger adults).
 Most experts suggest no more than hour of variation from day to day, even on weekends, to keep your internal clock running smoothly.

 Keeping bedtimes and wake times fairly regular helps normalize our internal circadian rhythm, so you feel drowsy around bedtime and awake during the day.
-Following a pattern can also tell your body that bedtime is coming, and including calming things like a warm bath, relaxing music, light stretching, journaling or meditation help set the mood for sleep.
+Following a pattern can also tell your body that bedtime is coming, and including calming things like a warm bath, light stretching, or journaling help set the mood for sleep.

 Day 6: Banish Stress and Worries Before Bed